hydephp/develop/docs/digging-deeper/customization.md

 ```

 If the `Feature::Darkmode` setting is disabled in the `features` array in the same file, this won't do anything, but if darkmode is enabled,
-setting this setting to `false` the buttons will not show up in the app layout nor the documentation layout;
+setting this setting to `false` will make so that the buttons will not show up in the app layout nor the documentation layout;
 instead the appropriate color scheme will be automatically applied based on the browser system settings.

 ## Blade Views